Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, Professor Paul Griffin, an infectious disease expert at the University of Queensland (Australia), said this argument is inconsistent with medical history.

-"The vast majority of paralytic polio cases occur in children, with 80 to 90 percent of them under the age of five," he said.
-"It's unlikely that young children are most exposed to pesticides or other toxins."
+"The vast majority of paralytic polio cases occur in children, 80-90% of whom are under five years old," he said.
+"It is unlikely that young children are most exposed to pesticides or other toxins."
 He also stressed that the symptoms of paralytic polio are distinctly different from those of arsenic, lead or DDT poisoning.

 Wild polio is now endemic in only two countries: Afghanistan and Pakistan.
 Professor Griffin said this further proves that vaccines are the key factor in almost eradicating the disease, as both countries have low vaccination rates.

-Nicola Stonehouse, a molecular virologist at the University of Leeds in the UK, said the resurgence of polio in Gaza underscores the importance of maintaining vaccination.
-In 2024, a 10-month-old unvaccinated baby was diagnosed with paralytic polio – the first case in Gaza this century.
+Nicola Stonehouse, a molecular virologist at the University of Leeds (UK), said the re-emergence of polio in Gaza shows the importance of maintaining vaccination.
+In 2024, a 10-month-old unvaccinated baby was found to have paralytic polio - the first case in Gaza this century.

 “The recent cases in Gaza were linked to poor sanitation, but if vaccination had been maintained that would not have been an issue,” said Professor Stonehouse.
 The WHO then launched a vaccination campaign in Gaza, where conflict has left thousands of people without access to vaccinations.